nodejs/TSC/Security-Team.md

 Initial triage is done by HackerOne staff.
 Once enough information is gathered to confirm there is a reproducible issue, triage is assigned to this group.

+The responsibility of Triage is to determine whether Node.js must take any action to mitigate the issue, and if so, to ensure that the action is taken.

+Mitigation may take many forms, for example, a Node.js security release that includes a fix, documentation, an informational CVE or blog post.

 <!-- ncu-team-sync.team(nodejs/security-triage) -->

 - [@bnoordhuis](https://github.com/bnoordhuis) - Ben Noordhuis